HazyResearch/deepdive/doc/example-spouse.md

 ### 4.1.
 Calibration Plots

-DeepDive provides *calibration plots* to see how well the probabilities computed by the system are calibrated.
+DeepDive provides *calibration plots* to see how well the expectations computed by the system are calibrated.
 The following command generates a plot for each variable under `run/model/calibration-plots/`.

 ```bash